Introducing the Skift Recovery Index

 Skift Recovery Index (SRI) Score Calculation

 The Index is designed to provide an easy overview of the health of the travel industry.
-To do this, current 2020 performance of each indicator is compared to the same time last year.

 Comparing the current performance with 2019 figures, which was a strong year for travel in most countries and verticals, allows for easy interpretation as different verticals and countries are starting to recover at different rates.
 Possible future downturns can also be identified.